syedimran18/hello-java/README.md

 ### Concourse CI

-This application includes a sample pipeline for _Concourse CI_.
+This application includes a sample pipeline for _Concourse CI_ that builds a Docker image with [Jib][jib] and pushes it to an external registry.

 When finished, it looks like this: